kevin-coyle/node_git_deploy/readme.md

 # Installation
 1. Clone the repo onto your server
 2  Copy config.json.sample to config.json and fill in the fields
+3. Change the settings in config.json to somethings thats appropriate to your project.
+Ensure that you put in a unique secure code.

+## Usage
+1. Copy the config sample file to config.json.
+2. Deploy the application to your server.
 3. Run `node index.js`.
 Make sure that the user that runs the node script has permissions to read/write in the deployment directory

-## Usage
-1. Copy the config sample file to config.json.
-2. Deploy and run the application on your server.
-3. Set up your githook in the appropriate service.
+4. Set up your githook in the appropriate service.

 ##Notes